deskoh/feathers-authentication-oidc/README.md

 See Feathers documentation: [Customizing the payload](https://docs.feathersjs.com/cookbook/authentication/stateless.html#customizing-the-payload)

-## <a name="stateless-jwt"></a>Stateless JWT
+## Stateless JWT

 As the authentication strategy is inherited from [JWT Stategy](https://docs.feathersjs.com/api/authentication/jwt.html), by default, an authentication using a JWT will result in an entity (usually a user) lookup.
 It possible to bypass this when all the information necessary can be contained in the token payload.
-See [Stateless JWT](https://docs.feathersjs.com/cookbook/authentication/stateless.html#stateless-jwt) for more details.
+See [Stateless JWT](https://docs.feathersjs.commore details.

-## <a name="usage-with-jwtstrategy"></a> Usage with Feathers built-in JwtStrategy
+## Usage with Feathers built-in JwtStrategy

 Register both strategies using different names.